Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-Finally, programmers need to find ways to mitigate various types of errors.
-In the NISQ era, hardware resources cannot support the significant consumption of applying quantum error correction code.
-Quantum error mitigation, which suppresses errors via classical postprocessing techniques, is the only practical approach to handle errors at this stage\cite{bharti2022noisy}.
-It requires the noise model in advance and then estimates parameters for the expected value of the noise-free model by analyzing how the noise model behaves under different noise levels.
-The other is probabilistic error cancellation based on gate set tomography \cite{kwon2020hybrid}, which does not know the precise physical noise model in advance.
-It combines linearly independent basis set operations and gate set tomography to fully remove the impact of localized Markovian errors by systematically measuring the effect of errors.
-This technique has been successfully implemented in trapped-ion systems and superconducting systems.
+Finally, programmers must address various types of errors inherent in quantum systems.
+In the NISQ era, quantum hardware lacks the resources to fully support intensive demands of quantum error correction codes.
+Thus, quantum error mitigation, which reduces errors through classical postprocessing techniques, is currently the most practical solution for handling errors in NISQ devices \cite{bharti2022noisy}.
+One common method requires knowledge of the noise model beforehand.
+It estimates parameters for the expected value of the noise-free model by analyzing the behavior of the noise model under different noise levels.
+Another technique is probabilistic error cancellation, which does not rely on precise knowledge of physical noise models in advance.
+It is based on gate set tomography and uses a linearly independent basis of operations to systematically remove the effects of localized Markovian errors \cite{kwon2020hybrid}.
+By measuring the impact of these errors, probabilistic error cancellation has been successfully implemented in both trapped-ion and superconducting systems.